npadley/Personal-Site/_posts/2013-08-14-archiving-a-wordpress-blog.md

 ---
-title: Archiving a Wordpress Blog
 layout: post
 comments: true
+title: Archiving a Wordpress Blog
+published: true
 ---

 Now that I have moved off of Wordpress, I started looking for a way to archive the old posts in case I ever wanted to read through things again.
 Maybe it will be good bathroom reading.